Des-Vu-Technologies/TodoApp/README.md

-# Des Vu Technologies Swags and Rewards - Hacktoberfest Edition
+# Des Vu Technologies Swags and Rewards

 Welcome to Des Vu Technologies' Hacktoberfest event!
 We're thrilled to offer you the chance to earn exciting rewards for your open-source contributions.
 Below, you'll find all the information you need to participate and maximize your chances of winning.